chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     #Output

     ------------------------------------------------------------------------------------
-    ✔ Chef Automate upgraded to version (4.x.y) successfully.
+    ✔ Chef Automate upgraded to version: 4.x.y.
-      To know whats new in version (4.x.y), visit https://docs.chef.io/release_notes_automate/#4.x.y
+      Find out what\'s new in version (4.x.y) by visiting visit https://docs.chef.io/release_notes_automate/#4.x.y
     ------------------------------------------------------------------------------------

     Do you wish to migrate the Elasticsearch data to OpenSearch now? (y/n) y

-    Migration in progress
+    Data Migration is in progress
             ✔  Maintenance mode turned ON successfully
             ✔  OpenSearch configurations updated successfully
             ✔  Chef Automate Stopped